top of page

 Situational Awareness

-Attending to potential safety and security concerns in the community and schools is the best way to get out ahead in front of violence, crime, assault, threat, and danger.
+Attending to potential safety and security concerns in the community and schools is the best way to get out ahead of violence, crime, assault, threats, and danger.
 This practical and engaging workshop brings the principles of situational awareness into the hands of student leadership and residential life staff.
 This program teaches life skills that are applicable to college and beyond.

 Some practical examples include: